PetrAPConsulting/Speechmatics/README.md

 - Speaker diarization (identifies different speakers in transcription)
 - Enhanced transcription quality
 - Download transcripts as text files
-- Secure API key storage (optional local storage)
+- Encrypted API key storage (optional local storage)
 - Clean, responsive user interface

 ## How to Use

 1. Download the HTML file
 2. Open the HTML file in your web browser
-3. Enter your Speechmatics API key
+3. Enter your Speechmatics API key.
+API Key is tored locally but encrypted.
 4. Upload an audio file
 5. Select the language of the audio
 6. Click "Transcribe Audio"